Studio Monitors 101 –

 Amplifier: Passive studio monitors require an external amplifier.
 Ensure the amplifier matches the power rating and impedance of your monitors for optimal performance.

-(Click here) For a Mini-Guide on how to match the right power rating and impedance.
+A Mini-Guide on how to match the right power rating and impedance (Click to open)

 Speaker Cables: Connect your passive monitors to the amplifier using high-quality speaker cables to minimize signal loss and interference.